-But what exactly is a hybrid, and how do they improve fuel economy?
-Are all hybrids laid out essentially the same under the hood, and do they all provide similar fuel savings?
+But what exactly is a hybrid, and how does it improve fuel economy?
+Are all hybrids laid out essentially the same under the hood?
+Do they all provide similar fuel savings?
+Read on.

 Hybrid cars are sometimes mistakenly confused with electric vehicles.
 Hybrids are most often gasoline-burning machines that utilize their electric bits to collect and reuse energy that normally goes to waste in standard cars.
 Theoretically, diesel-electric hybrids would be even more fuel-efficient, but hybrid systems and diesel engines both represent extra cost.
-Installing both in the same vehicle would be prohibitively expensive.
+So far, installing both in the same vehicle has proven to be prohibitively expensive.

 Below are the terms most often used when referring to hybrid vehicles.

-Start-stop: Present on all hybrids, the engine's traditional starter motor is absent because the MG takes on that function, too.
-Hybrid control software shuts the engine off while stopped at traffic signals and automatically restarts it again with the MG when the driver releases the brake pedal.
+Stop-start: Present on all hybrids, the engine's traditional starter motor is absent because the motor-generator takes on that function, too.
+Hybrid-control software shuts the engine off while stopped at traffic signals and automatically restarts it again with the electric motor when the driver releases the brake pedal.
 Eliminating the fuel waste of an idling gas engine causes overall mpg to climb significantly and tailpipe emissions to drop, especially in town.
-An idling engine consumes fuel at the rate of zero miles per gallon.

-Electric drive: Operating the vehicle on electric power alone, possible if the hybrid system has enough electrical capacity.
-The maximum speed and distance over which electric-only operation is possible varies from essentially zero to a handful of miles, and has everything to do with the weight and aerodynamics of the vehicle, the strength of the MG and more than anything else, the capacity of the battery.
+Electric drive: Operating the vehicle on electric power alone is possible if the hybrid system has enough electrical capacity.
+The maximum speed and distance over which electric-only operation can be sustained varies from essentially zero to a handful of miles, and has everything to do with the weight and aerodynamics of the vehicle, the strength of the motor-generator and, more than anything else, the capacity of the battery.

 Not all hybrids possess these attributes in equal measure, nor do they operate the same way.
 It all begins with the layout of the system.

-The oldest type is the series hybrid.
+Series hybrids: This is the oldest hybrid type.
 Diesel-electric locomotives and ships using this layout appeared in the last century.
 In a series hybrid car, electric motors alone turn the drive wheels, so the motors must be large and powerful.
-But a series hybrid is not a true electric vehicle because the electricity is produced onboard by a dedicated engine that burns fuel and expels emissions as it powers a generator to produce the electricity onboard the vehicle.
+But a series hybrid is not a "pure" electric vehicle.
+It has a dedicated engine that burns fuel and expels emissions.
+The engine powers a generator to produce the electricity onboard the vehicle.

-Parallel hybrids are the simplest and least costly type in current automotive use.
+Parallel hybrids: These are the simplest and least costly type in current automotive use.
 Here the output of the engine and the electric motor are blended together upstream of the transmission.
 The engine dominates, never doing anything except propelling the vehicle.
-An electric motor provides an extra boost, and if it's large enough, may propel the car by itself for short distances.
+An electric motor provides an extra boost, and if it's large enough, it may be the car's only source of propulsion for short distances.
 In conventional parallel hybrids, such as the Civic Hybrid from Honda, regenerative braking is the sole source of recharging power for the battery.

-Series-parallel hybrids, as the name implies, contain elements of both.
+Series-parallel hybrids: As the name implies, these cars contain elements of both types.
 Conceptually, the engine and the electric motor feed into the transmission via separate paths, enabling fully independent propulsion via the engine or electricity.
-In parallel fashion, the MG can either bolster the engine's output or provide battery charging via regenerative braking.
-Series parallel MGs are sizable, so electric-only operation (at low speeds for a couple miles) is a standard feature.
-The engine can still power the car, but it can also be reassigned to battery-charging duty while the electric motor drives the vehicle — classic series operation.
+In parallel fashion, the motor-generator can either bolster the engine's output or provide battery charging via regenerative braking.
+Series-parallel motor-generators are sizable, so electric-only operation (at low speeds for a couple miles) is a standard feature.
+The engine can still power the car, but it can also be reassigned to battery charging duty while the electric motor drives the vehicle: the classic series operation.

 Hybrids employ two battery types.
-Nickel-metal hydride batteries are used in all current hybrids, but they are not sufficiently efficient and compact for plug-in use.
-Production-ready lithium-ion batteries durable enough for automotive use need to be perfected before plug-ins arrive in showrooms, a development expected in the next few years.
+Nickel-metal hydride batteries are used in almost all current hybrids, but they are not sufficiently efficient and compact for plug-in use.

 Whatever the type, hybrid batteries are considered part of the emissions system, and as such are covered under terms of the mandatory emissions warranty: eight years or 100,000 miles in federal emissions states, and 10 years or 150,000 miles in states that adhere to California emissions standards.